OpenCraft Security Policy¶

 All publicly accessible websites and web applications set up by OpenCraft must allow HTTPS connections, the default protocol used should be HTTPS, and HTTP connections should redirect to HTTPS.

-Team members are only to get access to our Vault, storing our client credentials upon successful completion of their trial period.
+Team members are only to get access to our Vault, storing our client credentials upon successful completion of their onboarding period.
 Until that time, they should obtain credentials from other team members on a strictly as-needed basis.

 Sending Sensitive Information to Clients¶